Skip to main content

 Data Encryption the Unbreakable Seal

-HIPAA designates the encryption of (ePHI) as an “addressable” safeguard.
+HIPAA designates the encryption of electronic protected health information (ePHI) as an “addressable” safeguard.
 This means an organization must implement it if it is a reasonable and appropriate measure.
 If they choose not to, they must document why.
 This flexibility has led to inconsistent application.
 Some organizations may only encrypt data “at rest” (when stored on a server) or “in transit” (as it moves across a network), leaving potential gaps.

 At no point in its journey across the internet or while sitting on a server is it in a readable state.
 Furthermore, a secure platform goes a step further by encrypting individual fields within the database.
 Your name, your date of birth, and your testosterone level could be stored as separate, individually encrypted pieces of data.